dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 History does not repeat itself but it does rhymes. ~ Mark Twain

+We have two classes of forecasters: Those who don’t know –and those who don’t know they don’t know. ~ John Kenneth Galbraith

 What a wise man does in the beginning, the fool does it in the end.

 Being too far ahead of your time is indistinguishable from being wrong.